 Information and communication technologies enhance our learning experiences at Mount Kilcoy State School.
 All classrooms are equipped with approximately 10 computers and an interactive digital whiteboard.
 There is a computer lab in the science room and two pods of computers in the library for student use.
 Fourteen IPad's have also been purchased and are utilised in classrooms and in small group activities throughout the school.
 All students are taught to save and retrieve information from their own digital portfolios and make use of computer technology to prepare and present information for assessment purposes.
 Students have frequent access to computers.
 For younger students, this may involve reading and responding to stories, writing stories, creating digital images, using digital photography, using simple versions of word processing, spread sheets, and PowerPoint presentations, as well as using CDs for literacy and numeracy skill development.
 Older students are involved with the above, but also use the Internet, web forums, and electronic encyclopaedias for research.
 Older students may also be involved in a robotics and computer programming units.
 Our staff will continue to integrate ICT into their teaching and to refine their own skills in line with the Professional Development Framework.
-Through funding by the P&C, students are able The students were funded through the P&C to access Mathletics from Prep-Year 7 and to utilise the on-line Accelerated Reader program for students in years 2-7 to track reading comprehension.
+The students were funded through the P&C to access Mathletics from Prep -Year 7 and to utilise the on-line Accelerated Reader program for students in years 1-7 to track reading comprehension.

-Social climate
+Social Climate

 Mount Kilcoy State School students enjoy a close and supportive community atmosphere where all members are encouraged to become involved in the school and the learning process.
 This enables a constructive and positive approach and is part of our school direction.
 Our school fosters a warm, supportive environment where students can be happy and where optimal learning can take place.
 Staff and parents work collectively to ensure that all children can learn and develop within their school environment, without disruptive behaviour hindering their success and enjoyment of learning.
 It is also expected that students will respect the teachers' fundamental right to teach without disruptive behaviours hindering his/her success and enjoyment of teaching.
-We also acknowledge that if students are to become productive members of society, teachers must help them to develop responsibility for their actions by both teaching explicitly, and practising, problem solving skills.
-Our school's social climate is reflected in our 2013 School Opinion Survey results, with 93% of parents satisfied that student behaviour is well managed at this school.
+We also acknowledge that if students are to become productive members of society, teachers must help them to develop responsibility for their actions by both teaching explicitly, and practising problem solving skills.
+Our school's social climate is reflected in our 2014 School Opinion Survey results, with results continuing to be above state averages.